Pontryagin Neural Operator for Solving Parametric General-Sum Differential Games: Experiments and Results

-\paragraph{Structure of parametric value.} Since branch and trunk nets learn a decomposition of the value function in the parameter space, Fig.~\ref{fig: deeponet} investigates the learned value structure through visualization of (1) the major basis value functions associated with the largest sample means of coefficients ($b_k$ in Eq.~\eqref{eq:DeepONet}) over $\Theta^2$ (Fig.~\ref{fig: deeponet}a), (2) the ground truth values solved using level set for $\boldsymbol{\theta}=(1,1), ~(1,5), ~(5,1), ~(5,5)$ (Fig.~\ref{fig: deeponet}b), and (3) the sorted mean and standard deviation of absolute coefficients (Fig.~\ref{fig: deeponet}c).
-We see that the major bases the mean and major variances of the value over $\Theta^2$ well.
+\paragraph{Structure of parametric value.} Since branch and trunk nets learn a decomposition of the value function in the parameter space, Fig.~\ref{fig: deeponet} investigates the learned value structure through visualization of (1) the major basis value functions associated with the 6 leading means of absolute coefficients ($b_k$ in Eq.~\eqref{eq:DeepONet}) over $\Theta^2$ (Fig.~\ref{fig: deeponet}a), (2) the ground truth values solved using level set for $\boldsymbol{\theta}=(1,1), ~(1,5), ~(5,1), ~(5,5)$ (Fig.~\ref{fig: deeponet}b), and (3) the sorted mean and standard deviation of absolute coefficients over $\Theta^2$ along the output dimension of branch net, where the dominant basis value functions correspond to larger $|b_k|$ (Fig.~\ref{fig: deeponet}c).
 Further regularization on the branch net to promote basis sparsity and extension of existing generalization results to neural operators are worth investigating in future studies.

-\paragraph{Ablation studies.} Due to the reported importance of activation choice in PINN, we report ablation studies to understand the influence of activation on safety performance.
-Tab.~\ref{table: activation function collision-free case} summarize the safety performance using different activation functions for comparisons w/ and w/o inevitable collisions.
+\paragraph{Ablation studies.} Due to the reported importance of activation choice in PINN, we conduct ablation studies to understand the influence of activation on safety performance.
+Tab.~\ref{table: activation function collision-free case} summarizes the safety performance using different activation functions for comparisons w/ and w/o inevitable collisions.
 The comparison of closed-loop trajectories is visualized in Fig.~\ref{fig: activation}.
-The results show that the choice of activation significantly affects the model performance: \texttt{tanh} outperforms \texttt{sine} and \texttt{relu}.
+The results confirm that the choice of activation affects safety performance: \texttt{tanh} outperforms \texttt{sin} and \texttt{relu}.